TrellixVulnTeam/hither_U4DF/doc/hosting_compute_resource.md

 # Hosting a hither compute resource server

-Explain why you would want to host a compute resource.
+Explain why you would want to host a compute resource server.

-Describe the architecture with a diagram... kachery-server, event-stream-server, compute-resource-server, compute-resource client.
+Describe the architecture with a diagram... kachery-server, event-stream-server, compute-resource-server, remote job handler.

 Explain that these services can all be running in different locations.
 Or, for simplicity, they can all be running on the same machine.